 Step 4: Draw the torso

-The upper most 1/3 of the torso should be drawn narrowing down from the shoulders to the second section.
+The uppermost 1/3 of the torso should be drawn narrowing down from the shoulders to the second section.
 The width of the second section is slightly larger than the width of the head.
 It consists of two vertical lines.
 The third section is about the same size as the second one and represents the hips.
 Since it’s a walking runway pose one of the legs is in front of the other.
 The side with the front leg is slightly angled as shown in the example.
-See the “How to draw walking pose” tutorial for more details why.
+See the “How to draw walking pose” tutorial for more details.

-Step 5: Draw the arms and legs guidelines
+Step 5: Draw the arms and legs lines

 Step 6: Filling the body skeleton